Consistency

 1. After the event as before

-The topos ≠5, “On consideration of time” appeals to consistency.
-This topic is not explicitly stated, but presented through two examples:
+Topos ≠5, “On the consideration of time” appeals to consistency.
+This theme is not explicitly stated, but is presented by two examples:

 If before doing the deed I had bargained that, if I did it, I should have a statue, you would have given me one.
 Will you not give me one now that I have done the deed?
 (Rhet, II, 23, 5; RR, p.
 361).